Mahlagha1994/MIBICI-CITIBIKE-Data-Analzing/README.md

    cd bike-sharing-analysis

 ```
+---

-This project was developed as part of the Data Analysis Bootcamp at **Rahnema College**.
+This project was developed as part of the Data Analysis Bootcamp at **Rahnema College**(https://rahnemacollege.com/data-science/data-analysis-bootcamp).
 Special thanks to the instructors and mentors for their guidance.